-As you know by now, I call this set of verses “bodhisattva boot camp.”
-In them, Togme Zangpo places us directly in dire situations designed to elicit our deepest habitual reactivity.
+In the bodhisattva boot camp verses, Togme Zangpo places us directly in dire situations designed to elicit our deepest habitual reactivity.
 Fortunately, he also provides the key in each situation to liberate ourselves from the corresponding habitual pattern and from the confusion and suffering of the karma that results from reinforcing it.
 According to Dilgo Khyentse, this set of verses is divided into several specific subsets.

 Four things you do not want to happen (verses 12-15):